MysteryPancake/Houdini-Fun/Lerp.md

 For a great resource on deriving them yourself, check out [Simon](https://www.youtube.com/watch?v=YJB1QnEmlTs) and [Freya's](https://youtu.be/-Ii3MrJFBkQ?t=5599) videos!

 ## `lerp()`
-[Lerp](https://en.wikipedia.org/wiki/Linear_interpolation) takes two values and performs a weighted sum based on a factor.
+[Lerp](https://en.wikipedia.org/wiki/Linear_interpolation) takes two values and does a weighted sum based on a factor.

 For example to get halfway between two values, you'd add half of each: